Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

 Trump has described Los Angeles in dire terms that Mayor Karen Bass and Newsom say are nowhere close to the truth.
 They say he is putting public safety at risk by adding military personnel even though police say they don’t need the help.

-Los Angeles Police Chief Jim McDonnell said in a statement he was confident in the police department’s ability to handle large-scale demonstrations and that the Marines’ arrival without coordinating with the police department presented a “significant logistical and operational challenge” for them.
+Los Angeles Police Chief Jim McDonnell said in a statement he was confident in the police department’s ability to handle large-scale demonstrations and that the Marines’ arrival without coordinating with the police department would present a “significant logistical and operational challenge” for them.

 Newsom called the deployments reckless and “disrespectful to our troops” in a post on the social platform X.